-This laboratory contains nine (9) HP TouchSmart allin-one computers with 4GB of RAM and one IBM Laser Printer
+This laboratory contains 10 HP TouchSmart all-in-one computers with 4GB of RAM and one IBM Laser Printer as well as one rear-projection SMART Board.

 Microsoft Windows 7 professional is the operating system.
-There are some software available in this laboratory such as Microsoft office 2010(Word, Excel, Access and Power Point), Dev C++, NetBeans IDE, WinSCP and putty (to access Linux/Unix system).
+There is some software available in this laboratory such as Microsoft Office 2016 Professional (Word, Excel, Access and PowerPoint), Dev C++, NetBeans IDE, WinSCP and putty (to access Linux/Unix system).

-This laboratory is opened for all students (both graduate and undergraduate) to do some research and their class work
+This laboratory is open for all students (both graduate and undergraduate) to do some research and their class work